sfepy/sfepy/doc/users_guide.rst

         # fixed DOFs are modified w.r.t. a problem without the boundary
         # conditions.
         'active_only' : False,

+        # bool, default: False.
+If True, all DOF connectivities are used to
+        # pre-allocate the matrix graph.
+If False, only cell region
+        # connectivities are used.
+        'any_dof_conn' : False,
     }

 * ``post_process_hook`` enables computing derived quantities, like